 Safety Belts: Safety belts help to keep you from being injured and can save your life.
 Protect yourself, your passengers and others by using safety belts at all times while driving.
-All front seat occupants are required by law (291-11.6, HRS) to use seat belts.
-Children under age 4 must be in a child restraint; persons age 4 through 17 must be belted in the rear seats.
+All front and back seat occupants are required by law (291-11.6, HRS) to use seat belts.
+Children under age 4 must be in a child restraint; children under age 8 must be belted on a booster seat if the child is under four feet and less than forty pounds.
 Air bags are supplemental occupant protection for a first impact.
 Since the bags deflate immediately occupants must rely on the belts for protection if subsequent impacts occur.
 If the air bags deploy, it is advisable to replace them so you will maintain a maximum of occupant protection.